samuelkhong/OpenStreetMaps/README.md

 - **Description**: Given user-specified coordinates of a viewing rectangle and a window size, this part generates a seamless image of the requested map area.
 - **Implementation**: Map rastering involves generating a map image based on user queries.
 The primary goal is to select and arrange a grid of map tiles that closely matches the user's specified criteria.

-## Key Components and Algorithms
+#### Key Components and Algorithms

-### LonDPP (Longitude Distance per Pixel)

-- **LonDPP**: LonDPP represents the longitudinal distance per pixel, a crucial factor in map rastering.
-- The initial LonDPP for depth 0 (depth0DPP) is calculated based on the provided constants from the MapServer class.
+- **LonDPP (Longitude Distance per Pixel)**: LonDPP represents the longitudinal distance per pixel, a crucial factor in map rastering.
+The initial LonDPP for depth 0 (depth0DPP) is calculated based on the provided constants from the MapServer class.

-### Dynamic Depth Calculation

-- The **depth** of the nodes for the rastered image is calculated dynamically based on the user's requested LonDPP.
-- The findDepth method ensures that the depth does not exceed the maximum depth of 7, maintaining a balance between detail and efficiency.
+- **Dynamic Depth Calculation**: The depth of the nodes for the rastered image is calculated dynamically based on the user's requested LonDPP.
+The findDepth method ensures that the depth does not exceed the maximum depth of 7, maintaining a balance between detail and efficiency.

-### Coordinate Conversion

-- Several private methods are used to convert between longitude/latitude and tile positions (`lonToXpos`, `latToYpos`) and vice versa (`xPosToLeftLon`, `xPosToRightLon`, `yPosToLeftLat`, `yPosToRightLat`).
-- These methods enable precise positioning of tiles within the grid and accurate bounding box calculations.
+- **Coordinate Conversion**: Several private methods are used to convert between longitude/latitude and tile positions (`lonToXpos`, `latToYpos`) and vice versa (`xPosToLeftLon`, `xPosToRightLon`, `yPosToLeftLat`, `yPosToRightLat`).
+These methods enable precise positioning of tiles within the grid and accurate bounding box calculations.

-### Raster Grid Generation

-- The `fillRasterGrid` method plays a crucial role in generating the **raster grid** of image file names (`render_grid`) based on calculated tile positions and depth.
-- It efficiently arranges the tiles to reconstruct the complete map image, ensuring seamless rendering.
+- **Raster Grid Generation**: The `fillRasterGrid` method plays a crucial role in generating the raster grid of image file names (`render_grid`) based on calculated tile positions and depth.
+It efficiently arranges the tiles to reconstruct the complete map image, ensuring seamless rendering.

-### Query Success Check

-- The `isQuerySuccessful` method is responsible for verifying whether the user's query falls within the bounds of the available map data.
-- It accounts for scenarios where the query box extends beyond the boundaries of the map data.
+- **Query Success Check**: The `isQuerySuccessful` method is responsible for verifying whether the user's query falls within the bounds of the available map data.
+It accounts for scenarios where the query box extends beyond the boundaries of the map data.

-Certainly!
-Here's an implementation readme for the routing section in Part II:

 ### Part II: Routing